 It is within the University's sole discretion whether and how it will exploit its intellectual property.
 There is no obligation on the University to generate income from its intellectual property unless it is under a legally binding agreement to do so.
 The University may decide to relinquish ownership of its intellectual property if this would allow the impact of the related research to be realised for wider socioeconomic benefit or where the University no longer feels that the intellectual property can be successfully commercialised.
-In this case, the University may reassign to the Taught Student or Postgraduate Research Student (as the case may be) any intellectual property that the Student was responsible for creating.
+In this case, the University may reassign to the Student any intellectual property that the Student was responsible for creating where the University has previously exerted its ownership rights.